e-capi/chiliz-evaluation/README.md

 - The second part has explanations and assumptions made through the assesment.

 **Disclaimer:**
   - As a professional I've lightly used the DBT framework, it is something I'm keen to continue learning.
-Nevertheless, due to the nature of the assesment and the time I would need to produce some quality work with DBT, I decided to go with a *Pythonestic* approach which I believe can highlight in a better way my skills.
+Nevertheless, due to the nature of the assessment and the time I would need to produce some quality work with DBT, I decided to go with a *Pythonestic* approach which I believe can highlight in a better way my skills.

 ## Technical Section
 This repository  aims to: